 This programme combines fundamental concepts and knowledge in engineering, biology, and medicine to develop innovative technologies, materials, processes, and systems, with the aim of improving healthcare.

-The first year is mainly a broad compulsory segment, with courses in anatomy and physiology, medical information systems, and signal theory.
-The second year offers in-depth specialisation along three tracks:
+The first year is a broad compulsory segment, with courses in anatomy and physiology, medical information systems, biomedical signal processing, and signal theory, creating the strong knowledge base required for your further studies.